Q: #124. Could Jesus have sinned while on the Earth as a man?

 By: Steve Shirley

 A: I do not believe He could have.
 Let me explain why.
-First off, we know that Jesus was FULLY God and FULLY man.
-Although He became a man, He never stopped being God (Col 2:9)(Phil 2:5-8).
+First off, we know that Jesus was FULLY God and FULLY man (called "the hypostatic union").
+Although He became a man, He never stopped being God.
 God cannot be tempted with evil (James 1:13), therefore, Jesus could not have been tempted to sin, because He was still God.

 Let's explain this a little more fully.
 Clearly, we know that Jesus WAS tempted (Heb 2:18)(Heb 4:15).
 We get a picture of this in (Mt 4:1-11) when Satan (the tempter) tempts Jesus in the wilderness.
 Satan tempted Jesus in each of the three areas that (1 Jn 2:16) says all men are tempted in: the lust of the flesh (Mt 4:1-4), the pride of life (Mt 4:5-7), and the lust of the eyes (Mt 4:8-11).
 Jesus did not give into these temptations, but rather, used scripture (from the book of Deuteronomy) saying "It is written" to overcome the tempter.